CyberAgentAILab/cmaes/README.md

 ### Low-level interface

-This library also provides "ask-and-tell" style low-level interface.
+This library also provides an "ask-and-tell" style interface.

 ```python
 import numpy as np